wds4/tapestry-protocol/tips/structuredData/DCoSL/README.md

 ## attestations

-There are two types of attestations:
+There are two primary types of attestations:
 - Alice endorses (or rejects) X as an item on the list Y
 - Alice endorses (or rejects) Bob as a curator of the list Y

+Secondary attestation types:
+- Alice endorses (or rejects) that item A and item B are duplicates and should be merged

 ## Calculations